ScratchContributors/bios/README.md

 ##### PaddlerGames: Hello!
 I'm PaddlerGames.
 I started Scratch 5 years ago.
 I was the 378th FPC.
 I help out in the SDS, and have a Scratch Wiki account.

+##### queen_bee1021: Aloha!
+I'm Wendy.
+I help out in the FPCH studio.
+Currently, I'm trying to become a FPC and I have been curated once.
+My favorite color is black, my favorite TV show is Love 020, and my favorite candy is Reece's.

 ##### R4356th: Hi!
 I am R4356th, an SDS Translator, a PSTBF Translator, a Scratch Translator, Test and English Scratch Wiki Editor and I also have helped to code Scratch.
 I write stories, code websites and do other things.
 Thank you for reading this!

 ##### swim1016: Hi!
 I'm Swim1016, and I'm an SDS helper, a past FPC, and love to help around scratch in anyway I can!
 I love to give feedback!
 I love scratch, dance, swimming, and the color purple!